Brain Tumor: Identifying Symptoms, Early Diagnosis & Treatment Options

 Article by : Dr. Chanwit Ankrohwittaya

 Other brain tumor symptoms may appear alongside headaches, such as difficulty speaking, hearing problems, vision issues, and memory disturbances.
-These symptoms of brain tumor often resemble those of a stroke, arteriovenous malformations (AVMs), or cerebral ischemia, making early detection even more critical.
+These signs of a brain tumor in adults often resemble those of a stroke, arteriovenous malformations (AVMs), or cerebral ischemia, making early detection even more critical.

-If you experience any signs of brain tumor, it’s important to seek medical attention promptly.
+If you experience any warning signs of a brain tumor, it is important to seek medical attention promptly.
 Delayed diagnosis and treatment can lead to severe complications like paralysis or the progression into brain cancer.
-Recognizing brain tumor warning signs early may save your life.
+Recognizing these early may save your life.

-Don't ignore unusual symptoms—whether it's a subtle sign of brain tumor or sudden neurological changes.
-If you're concerned, consult with a specialist.
+Don't ignore unusual symptoms, whether it's a subtle sign of a brain tumor or sudden neurological changes.
+If you're concerned, consult with a specialist and learn about brain tumor treatment in Thailand.
 Online health consultations are also available below for added convenience.

 What Is a Brain Tumor?

-- Non-cancerous brain tumors (benign tumors): These occur due to genetic abnormalities or mutations in brain cells that cause the cells to grow and divide at an abnormal rate.
-These tumours grow slowly, do not contain cancer cells, and can often be completely treated or removed.
+1. Non-cancerous brain tumors (benign tumors): These occur due to genetic abnormalities or mutations in brain cells that cause the cells to grow and divide at an abnormal rate.
+These tumors grow slowly, do not contain cancer cells, and can often be completely treated or removed

 What Causes a Brain Tumor?